ph0neh1/webhookspammer/README.md

 ## Introduction
 An python scripts that repeatedly sends requests via a discord webhook to send messages.
 V2.0 has a GUI, any version under V1.20 does not contain a GUI.

-## Setup
-In the new GUI, you may have to install Tkinter and customtkinter manually.

 ### Prerequisites
 - Python 3.8 or higher installed on your system.
 - `pip3` installed.